-The system output will be a CTM10 file (see section 8.2.3).
-A CTM file is token-based and is to include the following information for each recognized token: the name of the source file, the channel processed, the beginning time of the recognized token, the duration of the recognized token, a confidence probability, a token type, and a speaker identifier.
+each recognized token: the name of the source file, the channel processed, the beginning time of the recognized token, the duration of the recognized token, the string representation of the recognized token, a confidence probability, a token type, and a speaker identifier.
 The speaker information is optional, but is included to support STT/MDE fusion experiments.
 If no speaker information is generated, a value of "unknown" should be used for lexical token types and "null" for non-lexical token types.
-See section 8.2.3 for specific formatting requirements.
-The following describes each possible system output (CTM) token type11:
+See Appendix B specific formatting requirements.
+The following describes each possible system output (CTM) token type9: